UC CalFresh Nutrition Education Program

 The UC CalFresh Adult Nutrition Education Program provides consumers with information in food and nutrition, food safety, and resource management.
 No-cost nutrition education classes are available to low-income adults residing in Fresno County.

 Improving the health of Californians is important to the future of California.
 A poor diet can lead to serious health problems.
 Although California grows the freshest fruits, vegetables and nuts in the country, many people don't eat enough of these nutritious foods.

 Conditions are always changing, and the ability to adapt to change is a key to success for people, families, and communities.
 For more on the UC Cooperative Extension's impact visit UC Delivers or read our UC CalFresh County Profile.

-Mission: Collaborate and leverage UCCE resources to positively impact the nutrition, physical activity, and food buying behaviors of CalFresh eligible families in Fresno County through education and applied research.
+Collaborate and leverage UCCE resources to positively impact the nutrition, physical activity and food buying behaviors of CalFresh eligible families in Fresno County through education and applied research.

 Health Happens in Fresno County